rapid7/le_java/README.md

 Logging To Logentries from Java Platform
 ==========================================================

-Logentries currently supports Log4J logging from Java
+Logentries currently supports Log4J logging from Java as well as PaaS, such as CloudBees

 --------------------------------------------------------------